docker-library/cassandra/HOST_COMMAND.md

 When using commands, make sure you review the "Variable Substitution" section in https://docs.docker.com/compose/compose-file/

-If KAFKA_ADVERTISED_HOST_NAME is specified, it takes precedence over HOSTNAME_COMMAND
+If CASSANDRA_ADVERTISED_HOST_NAME is specified, it takes precedence over HOSTNAME_COMMAND

 ## Cassandra Broadcast Address